moonline/UW.Olivos-Roche/Paper.rst

 On-street bicycle parking
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Other places in Olivos already count with explicit motorcycle and bicycle parking in commercial areas.
-Most of them are former street-parking-places, converted into cycle parkings and equipt with the necessary stands.
+Most of them are former street-parking-places, converted into cycle parking spaces and equipt with the necessary stands.

 .. figure:: http://periodismodelmedio.com.ar/wp-content/uploads/2015/09/IMG_3013-copia-e1441509604177.jpg
    :width: 50%